📅 Post Updated: February 14, 2026

 Q: How does Comet Browser compare to Chrome with Gemini?

 A: Comet offers much deeper AI integration than Chrome with Gemini.
-While Chrome’s Gemini is an optional sidebar that answers questions, Comet’s AI can actually take actions—clicking buttons, navigating pages, filling forms, and analyzing multiple tabs simultaneously.
-However, Chrome is significantly more secure, has 150,000+ extensions, mature mobile apps, and better stability.
+While Chrome’s Gemini is an optional sidebar that answers questions, Comet’s AI can actually take actions — clicking buttons, navigating pages, filling forms, and analyzing multiple tabs simultaneously.
+Chrome has also added Auto Browse autonomous features, but these are more limited than Comet’s agentic capabilities.
+However, Chrome is significantly more secure (85% vs 7% phishing block rate), has 150,000+ extensions, mature mobile apps on all platforms, and better stability.
 Choose Comet for aggressive AI automation and research; choose Chrome for reliability and security.

 Q: Can Comet Browser access my Gmail and Google Calendar?